hniska/lessons-learned/a_few_lessons_learned.md

 The endpoint and the l3vpn-endpoint look the same so there are hardly any changes to the top l3vpn service when the endpoint is moved to the RFS layer.

-If it&#39;s desirable to be able to move devices between RFS devices in the future, there are a few more things to consider.
+If it&#39;s desirable to be able to move devices between RFS nodes in the future, there are a few more things to consider.

-- No allocations in the RFS layer
+- Don’t do allocations in the RFS layer
   - A lot more complex to move this together with the configs, usually allocations data is stored in a shared part of the NSO tree.
 - Only one device per service instance in the RFS layer.
 Even if your RFS service is stacked, you can/should only have one device top to bottom (in the RFS layer).
 - Moving a dRFS instance means moving all services and if the child services touch multiple devices it can be come arbitrary complex.